apache/flink/docs/content/docs/ops/state/task_failure_recovery.md

 A region is a set of tasks that communicate via pipelined data exchanges.
 That is, batch data exchanges denote the boundaries of a region.

-- All data exchanges in a DataStream job or Streaming Table/SQL job are pipelined.
-- All data exchanges in a Batch Table/SQL job are batched by default.
-- The data exchange types in a DataSet job are determined by the `ExecutionMode` which can be set through [ExecutionConfig]({{< ref "docs/dev/datastream/execution/execution_configuration" >}}).
+DataStream/Table/SQL job data exchanges are determined by the `ExecutionMode`, which can be set through [ExecutionConfig]({{< ref "docs/dev/datastream/execution/execution_configuration" >}}), which are pipelined in Streaming Mode, are batched by default in Batch Mode.

 The regions to restart are decided as below:
 1. The region containing the failed task will be restarted.